mmiszczyk/REternalDaughter/README.md

 there.
 The minor one is that triggers in cutscenes are visible.
 The bigger one is that if you come from a bigger level to a smaller one, those larger portions are not redrawn and it looks stupid.
-You can enable this option with -u command line switch but it's not the default.
+You can enable this option with -u command line switch in reternal.py but it's not the default.
 ![Everything seems fine](images/hi-res.png)
 ![But it doesn't work the way it should](images/hi-res-glitch.png)